QuadSpinner/Gaea-Docs/documentation/Basics of Terrain Design.md

 `// TODO: Image`

 The *Export* phase is the easiest.
-You take the last node in your graph and mark it to save, then build it using the @Build-Manager.
+You take the last node in your graph and mark to save, then build it using the @Build-Manager.

 `// TODO: Image`